 Walking away from what’s not good for you is love.
 Setting healthy boundaries is love.
 Discernment is love.
 Wanting and needing to receive is love.
 Understanding that you can’t “fix”, “change” nor “heal” anyone else unless they choose to want to do that is love.
 You have the equal right to be happy and taken care of and loved just as much as anyone else.
 Over-giving creates imbalances and you need to receive in turn also.
 The “unconditional” aspect of love refers to you just as much as to all and everyone else.

 Ambivalence is sometimes part of our experience of love also.

 Because in the totality of anything and everything is the ambiguity and ambivalence, the unknowing, and the humility that we don’t know it all.
 It’s trust.
 And it’s a choice, to reach our hands deep into the soils of love, without the expectation of being held by another.
 We give love not because we’ll receive something in turn, not because of conditions “if I do this, you’ll do this for me”, but because we feel it and because our heart knows no other way – because the destiny of love is to fulfill itself.
 Often times in relationships we give what we want to receive rather than what the other person actually needs – and we need to be mindful of that.

 What does ambivalence look like in our every day relationships?

 “I want us to be together all the time” while also “I need some space”

-“I want to spend forever with you” while also “I can’t do this anymore”
+“I want to spend forever with you” while also “I am not sure if I can do this anymore”

 “I love you no matter what” while also “You’re driving me crazy doing this”